- Development & Infrastructure

 On June 10, 2021, the Peoria County Board approved amendments to the Building & Property Maintenance Code of the Peoria County Code.
-Click here to read the Official News Release.
+Read the Official News Release here.

-Please read below regarding how service delivery is changing in Planning & Zoning in response to COVID-19.
+Please read below regarding how service delivery has changed in Planning & Zoning.

 For more information, or to schedule an appointment, please contact the office by calling 309-672-6915 from 8:30-4:30 Monday-Friday.